FedeZara/PICameraStreaming/README.md

 # PiCameraStreaming

-The main purpose of this project, as the name suggests, is to provide a way to stream a video from the Raspberry Pi camera to a Windows application.
+The main purpose of this project, as the name suggests, is to provide a way to stream the video from the Raspberry Pi camera to a Windows application.

 ## Structure